-Finger in the Door: Obtained a reversal of a DHS decision that a child care provider committed maltreatment when she accidently closed a door on a child’s finger causing some minor harm.
+Finger in the Door: Obtained a reversal of a DHS decision that a child care provider committed maltreatment when she accidentally closed a door on a child’s finger causing some minor harm.
 After a hearing and briefing, the administrative law judge ruled the injury was an accident and overturned DHS’s finding.
-The client quickly returned to her position
+The client quickly returned to her position.

 Maltreatment by Kit-Kat: Obtained a reversal of a DHS decision that child care facility committed maltreatment against a minor when a staff member ignored policy rules and fed a child with a peanut allergy a candy bar that was made in a facility that used peanuts.
 After a contested case hearing, the judge ruled that the facility followed state laws and the employee, despite training, deviated from that policy.
 The judge overturned DHS’s finding that the facility committed maltreatment against a minor.